Formula 1

 He decisively asked for an extra 1.5 turns of front wing for his final lap - which was looking good until an oversteer snap into Turn 9 messed up the whole 9-10 sequence after running wide over the exit kerb.

-Piastri built his lap and took a lot of Norris’ info on-board via his race engineer’s analysis of the respective GPS traces.
+Piastri built his lap and took a lot of Norris's info on-board via his race engineer's analysis of the respective GPS traces.
 He opted to leave his front wing level unchanged for the last lap and just concentrated on being a little more committed on the brakes into the Senna Esses and a little neater and more composed through Turn 9.
-It was enough to shade Norris’ first lap by 0.07s.
+It was enough to shade Norris's first lap by 0.07s.

 The 0.264s by which Piastri heads third-fastest Charles Leclerc around a super-short lap represents the biggest qualifying advantage McLaren has had since Zandvoort at 0.383% - and a greater advantage than Ferrari has had in any of its recent poles.

 With Sainz also dubious about the Ferrari’s likely competitiveness through the high-speed corners of Qatar, this Brazil form could be crucial for McLaren in its efforts at maintaining its relatively narrow lead in the constructors' championship.
-Here, Sainz was a couple of tenths adrift of Leclerc and lines up fifth for the Sprint.
+Here, Sainz was a couple of tenths adrift of Leclerc and lines up fifth for the sprint.

 He's almost McLaren-quick in sector one but loses a chunky 0.2s in the slow turns of sector two.
 Ironically, his position behind Leclerc was at least partly because of the tow he inadvertently gave the Ferrari.